Nothing in Formula 1 stirs the spirit like the sea of Tifosi at Monza.

 We have gone with a 65% on-throttle differential.
-This allows the rears to rotates more independently when we put our foot down, keeping the car settled when accelerating on kerbs.
+This allows the rears to rotate more independently when we put our foot down, keeping the car settled when accelerating on kerbs.

 Our 100% setting for the off-throttle differential forces the tyres to rotate at the same rate when we are off the throttle.
 This makes acceleration easier and less snappy but it does drag the outside tyre a little.